bitwarden/help/_articles/hosting/certificates.md

 [Let's Encrypt](https://letsencrypt.org/how-it-works/){:target="_blank"} is a Certificate Authority (CA) that issues trusted SSL certificates free of charge for any domain.
 The Bitwarden installation script offers the option to generate a trusted SSL certificate for your domain using Let's Encrypt and [Certbot](https://certbot.eff.org){:target="_blank"}.

 Certificate renewal checks occur each time Bitwarden is restarted.
-Using Let's Encyrpt will require you to enter an email address for certificate expiration reminders.
+Using Let's Encrypt will require you to enter an email address for certificate expiration reminders.

 Using Let's Encrypt requires ports 80 and 443 to be open on your machine.